Guide to Electrical Plugs &

 Lists: C, E, F, G

-Lists Type C as the primary plug alongside E, F, and G. Includes a compatibility checker for travelers and confirms 230V / 50Hz standard.
+Lists Type C as the primary plug alongside E, F, and G. Includes a compatibility checker for travelers and confirms Rwanda's 230V / 50Hz standard.
+Type F is best read as compatibility-data grouping, not as evidence that Schuko wall sockets are common in Rwanda.

 Accessed: April 2026